santisq/PSNetScanners/docs/en-US/Test-TcpAsync.md

 ## DESCRIPTION

 `Test-TcpAsync` is a PowerShell cmdlet that tests TCP connectivity in parallel using [`TcpClient.ConnectAsync` Method](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.tcpclient.connectasync).
-In essence, it's like `Test-NetConnect -Port` but faster.
+In essence, it's like `Test-NetConnection` with `-Port` but faster.

 ## EXAMPLES